Dracula A.D. 1972 DVD Review

 Ironically, however, Cushing and Lee also make this movie somewhat watchable.
 These guys are icons and when they are on screen, it's easy to see why.
 While my eyes may have glazed over during much of the movie, I was always paying attention when either Dracula or Van Helsing was on the screen.

 It's just too bad they weren't used more, as the movie would have benefited.
+Hammer fans may want this one to complete their collection, vampire fans may want to rent it and horror fans should just avoid it.

 Video and Audio: